igorpuchkovcom/ai-notes-hub/README.md

 3. **Code Quality**: Use `pnpm lint` to check code quality
 4. **Testing**: Use `pnpm test` to run tests with Vitest
 5. **Code Formatting**: Prettier is configured to format on save in VS Code
+6. **Commit Messages**: Use conventional commit format (see Semantic Release section below)
-6. **CI/CD**: GitHub Actions automatically runs lint, test, and build on every push/PR with Discord notifications
+7. **CI/CD**: GitHub Actions automatically runs lint, test, and build on every push/PR with Discord notifications
+8. **Releases**: Semantic release automatically creates versions and releases when pushed to main

 ## 🔔 Discord Notifications